Rose Hill Burial Park (Oklahoma City, Oklahoma)

-Rose Hill Burial Park is a historic cemetery in Oklahoma City.
+Rose Hill Burial Park is a historic cemetery in Oklahoma City, Oklahoma, U.S..
 It was established in 1915 by Charles H. Moureau and the Harden Realty Company.
 A mausoleum at the cemetery was built in 1919.
 Gravesites for notable figures in Oklahoma and Oklahoma City's history are part of the cemetery.

 The cemetery was vandalized in 1990.
+The vandals unearthed a grave and stole jewelry from an Arkansas man buried four months earlier.

 In 2016, Boy Scouts handed out small American flags and helped families locate gravesites on Memorial Day at the cemetery.